XOP/design-system-starter/packages/dss-icons/README.md

-# AWSM Icons @ Design System Starter Template
+# DSS Icons @ Design System Starter Template

 ## Overview

-Icons is an optional package and naturally is the dependency for `@awsm/ui`.
+Icons is an optional package and naturally is the dependency for `@ds-starter/ui`.

 ## Installation